Skip to main content

 Boechout Castle, locally known as Kasteel Boechout or Bouchout, lies in the town of Meise, in the province of Flemish Brabant in the Flemish region in Belgium.

 The first castle at this site was built in the 12th century.
-The oldest part of the remaining castle is the square tower which dates back to the 14th century.
+The oldest remaining part of the castle is the square tower, which dates back to the 14th century.

-Boechout Castle is situated in the National Botanic Garden.
-To enter this garden you have to pay a small fee.
-The castle itself is now used for conferences and such.
-You can freely visit several rooms in the west and north wing and the western towers which are used for small art exhibitions.
+Boechout Castle is now located within the grounds of the Meise Botanic Garden.
+To visit the garden, you need to pay a small fee.
+The castle now hosts conferences and similar events.
+Visitors can freely explore several rooms in the west and north wings, as well as the western towers, which host small art exhibitions.
+It's a beautiful castle set in very pleasant surroundings.

 Gallery